 Below you will find a playlist of available videos, all of which are close captioned for accessibility.
 Videos will continue to be added to this playlist as they become available.
-In the list that follows you will see the presentations we have already hosted.
+In the list that follows you will see an archive of presentations we’ve hosted so far.

 Public Scholarship Series: Video Playlist

-December 8, 2022: “Writing and Pitching to University Presses” with James MacNevin (UBC Press), Mark Thompson (University of Toronto Press), Jonathan Crago (McGill-Queen’s University Press) and Dr. Kavita Philip (English, Moderator).
+December 8, 2022: “Writing and Pitching to University Presses” with James MacNevin (UBC Press), Mark Thompson (University of Toronto Press), Jonathan Crago (McGill-Queen’s University Press) and Dr. Mary Chapman (Public Humanities Hub & English, Moderator).

 November 21, 2022: “How to Engage Community: A Project Showcase” with Dr. Ben Bryce (History), Noah James (History), Dr. Maria Carbonetti (French, Hispanic and Italian Studies), Sydney Lines (English) and Kyle Nelson (Centre for Community Engaged Learning).

 November 1, 2022: “Policy Communication Workshop” with Dr. Heidi Tworek (Centre for the Study of Democratic Institutions; Department of History) and Kshitij (KJ) Sharan (School of Public Policy and Global Affairs).